 How Much Baby Talk You Enjoy? - Baby Talk in ABDL

-Some time ago, I posted about baby language in X, and many of you told me that you use it or enjoy it, and that it makes you feel good.
-Feeling safe and playful in your little space and allowing yourself to express the way you feel you need is a good thing, whether it’s in baby babble, giggles, or soft coos, is completely valid.
+Some time ago, I posted about baby language in X, and many of you told me that you use it or enjoy it.
+It makes you feel good.
+Feeling safe and playful in your little space is important.
+Allowing yourself to express how you feel is a wonderful thing.
+Whether it’s through baby babble, giggles, or soft coos, it is completely valid.

-When I posted "do you enjoy baby talk" I was thinking on you as ABs, but some would reply mentioning the language of the carers to them, which is also super valid and I had not thought about!
+When I posted "Do you enjoy baby talk?"
+I was thinking of you as ABs.
+However, some of you mentioned the language of the caregivers to you, which is also super valid.
+I hadn’t thought about that perspective!

 What is “baby talk”?
 How do you use baby talk in ABDL?

-Baby talk (sometimes called "babbling language") is the way a baby speaks, and also when someone imitates how a baby speaks, or the language that comes to your when you are into regression headspace.
+Baby talk, sometimes called "babbling language," is the way a baby speaks.
+It’s also how someone imitates a baby’s speech.
+This language often comes to mind when you are in a regression headspace.

 For example: